MLRiida09/MLRiida09/README.md

 - 💼 Open to collaboration on industrial automation and web development projects
 - 🌍 Interested in Industry 4.0, IoT, and digital transformation initiatives
 - 📫 Reach me at: mellala40@gmail.com
-- 💬 Let's discuss how automation and web technologies can work together

 ---

 *"Automating the industrial world, one line of code at a time."*